 - Hot tip: if you are using the same hardware, place the hardware right inside the cabinet you’re removing it from.
 Push them back and out of the way.
 Much easier to have it right there to put back on when you’re rehanging your painted cabinet doors.

 - Remove all drawers.
 Some drawer faces easily unscrew from the drawer itself.
 If not just pull the drawer completely out.
-Also remove hardware and place the hardware back in the drawer it belongs to.
+Also, remove the hardware and place the hardware back in the drawer it belongs to.

 - Now all your drawers and doors should be hinge and hardware free and ready to be relocated to your work space.
 Carry them out of the kitchen to the location you set up to be your designated spraying area.